 Music and memory: that’s a powerful combination.
 It’s also a powerful choice.
 Music can help us remember, and it can help us choose and understand what we remember.

-It is also a way to reach across the loss of memory.
-I’ve a friend whose mother could not speak toward the end of her life, but she could sing, and loved to sing with her family as she’s always done her whole life long.
-Another friend’s grandmother was lost in her mind to Alzheimer's and did not know her granddaughter at all -- until her granddaughter began to sing to her, a song they’d both loved when she was small.
-Then, for the space of the song, recognition and love returned past the gates of lost memory.
+It is also a way to reach across loss of memory.
+I’ve a friend whose mother could not speak toward the end of her life, but she could sing, and loved to sing with her family as she’d always done her whole life long.
+Another friend’s grandmother was lost in her mind to Alzheimer's and did not know her grown up granddaughter at all -- until her granddaughter began to sing to her, a song they’d both loved when she was small.
+Then, for the space of the song, recognition and love returned past the gates of memory.

 Music can help us remember, and it can help us understand and connect with what we remember.
-How has this happened for you?
+It can help heal memories.
+How has any of this happened for you?